-5.15.3.
+5.8.3.
 Single-Frame Photometric Calibration

-TODO: Eli should look at this?
 Single frame photometric calibration is performed by PhotoCalTask, in the pipe_tasks package.
-This task requires that the input catalog come from an image with a good astrometric solution.
-The catalog to be calibrated is down-selected to be bright (S/N>10), well measured, PSF-like sources which are then matched to a reference catalog.
-The matched sources have their instrumental fluxes converted into rough magnitudes, which are are iteratively compared with the reference catalog magnitudes using a sigma-clipping algorithm, to fit a single magnitude zero point to the whole image.
+The catalog to be calibrated is down-selected to contain only bright (S/N > 10), well measured, PSF-like sources which are then matched to a reference catalog.
+The matched sources have their instrumental fluxes converted into rough magnitudes, which are iteratively compared with the reference catalog magnitudes using a sigma-clipping algorithm, to fit a single magnitude zero point to the whole image.
+Precomputed color terms can also be applied to the reference catalog fluxes when needed.